Cheshire: Railways

 In the east of Cheshire, Macclesfield station is served by Avanti West Coast, CrossCountry and Northern, on the Manchester–London line.
 Services from Manchester to the south coast frequently stop at Macclesfield.
 Neston on the Wirral Peninsula is served by a railway station on the Borderlands line between Bidston and Wrexham.

-Road
+Roadways

 Cheshire has 3417 mi of roads, including 214 mi of the M6, M62, M53 and M56 motorways; there are 23 interchanges and four service areas.
 It also has the A580 "East Lancashire Road" at its border with Greater Manchester at Leigh.
 The M6 motorway at the Thelwall Viaduct carries 140,000 vehicles every 24 hours.

+Bus transport in Cheshire is provided by various operators.
+The major bus operator in the Cheshire area is D&G Bus.
+Other operators in Cheshire include Stagecoach Chester & Wirral and Warrington's Own Buses.